 Holland lies just beyond the northern end of the Lake Michigan Shore Wine Trail, but it has two tasting rooms, one for Cherry Republic, and the other for Warner Vineyards.

 The very popular Fenn Valley Vineyards and Winery is only a 14-drive from four outstanding B&Bs in the twin Lake Michigan towns of Saugatuck and Douglas, but for those who prefer to walk or ride a bike from one of inns, the Saugatuck Fenn Valley Tasting Room offers a complete tasting experience.

 For your lodging, choose from Hotel Saugatuck or Judson Heath Colonial Inn in trendy Saugatuck.
-Across the bridge in charming Douglas, you can walk from Douglas House B&B to shops and restaurants, and Sherwood Forest B&B is located on a quiet, wooded street at the end of which is a Lake Michigan beach.
+Across the bridge in charming Douglas, Rosemont Inn is just across the street from a Lake Michigan beach.

 Kingsley House B&B Inn, Fennville